How to Write NHS Tenders That Evidence Patient Safety and Learning Culture

 - ❌ Policy-only answers: “We have a clinical governance policy.” ✔ Replace with how it’s applied — meetings, data, actions, and outcomes.

-- ❌ No metrics: Safety without data sounds aspirational. ✔ Add rates, percentages, and trends, even from small datasets.
+- ❌ No metrics: Safety without data sounds aspirational. ✔ Add rates, percentages, timeliness measures, and trends (even from small datasets) and commit to baseline-building where needed.

-- ❌ Missed learning loops: Incidents closed but not shared. ✔ Show dissemination and re-audit.
+- ❌ Missed learning loops: Incidents closed but not shared. ✔ Show dissemination routes and re-audit.

 - ❌ Disconnected safety & workforce: ✔ Link competence, supervision, and learning themes to safety results.